revoxhere/duino-coin/README.md

-## Collection of useful tools I've made for hosting Duino-Coin pool.
+## Tools used for hosting Duino-Coin master server